ankitku/FloodsubRef/README.md

 # Contents
 This repository includes the following artifacts:
-1. **Formal models**: Executable, publicly available transition system representations of Floodsub (fn.lisp) and Broadcastsub (bn.lisp).
+1. **Formal models**: Executable, publicly available transition system representations of Floodnet (fn-trx.lisp) and Broadcastnet (bn-trx.lisp).
+2. **Transition Relations**: Transition relations expressed as boolean functions over Floodnet and Broadcastnet states in trx-rels.lisp.
-2. **Formalized notions of correctness**: The formalization of the WEB refinement which includes defining the refinement map, an equivalence relation among related states of Floodsub and Broadcastsub, well founded functions and the formalized WEB conditions, in f2b-commit.lisp and f2b-ref2.lisp.
+2. **Formalized notions of correctness**: The formalization of the Wfs refinement which includes defining the refinement map and rel-B relation in f2b-sim-ref.lisp.
-3. **Mechanized refinement proof**: A formally verified proof of the WEB conditions in ACL2s demonstrating that Floodsub refines Broadcastsub under connected network assumptions.
+3. **Mechanized refinement proof**: A formally verified proof of the Wfs conditions in ACL2s demonstrating that Floodsub refines Broadcastsub.

 # Build
  The proofs of refinement, along with the Broadcastsub and Floodsub